Your Rights

 Check your eligibility

 Recent findings by the UK Civil Aviation Authority show that only 10% of passengers are aware of their rights.
 As a British citizen, your air passenger rights are protected by several aviation laws.
-So, the silver lighting if your flight from Heathrow flight was delayed is that you can claim compensation of up to £520.
+So, the silver lining if your flight from Heathrow was delayed is that you can claim compensation of up to £520.

 • Flight delay longer than 3 hours at the time of arrival